Ry-Rousseau/academic-research/bjps_non_dem_banking_crises/README.md

 ### Multiple imputation

-This paper utilizes the rMIDAS package from Lall and Robinson (2022) to fill in missing values for the country-year dataset.
+MIDAS, a neural network-based multiple imputation method, was used to handle missing data in the time-series cross-sectional dataset spanning countries from 1800 to present.
+The data was first preprocessed by removing descriptive metadata and variables with low predictive power (outflux below 0.5), ultimately retaining 82 variables.
+To optimize the neural network architecture, a grid search was conducted testing 12 different configurations with 2-4 hidden layers and 64-512 nodes per layer, using an overimputation technique that artificially introduced 30% additional missingness to evaluate performance against known values.

+The optimal model configuration was determined to be a "wide and shallow" architecture with 512 nodes across 2 layers, trained for 20 epochs with early stopping to prevent overfitting.
+Performance was measured using RMSE for continuous variables, binary error for binary variables, and softmax error for categorical variables.
+To ensure robust results, the model was tested across eight different random seeds with consistent outcomes.
+100 imputed datasets were generated and a two-step procedure was used to determine the optimal number of imputations (m) for each model, ensuring efficient standard errors with a target coefficient of variation of 5%.

+<img src="hyperparameter_opt.png" alt="Hyperparameter optimization results" width="550">

+<img src="training_over_time.png" alt="MIDAS training progress over time" width="550">

 rMIDAS fits a autoencoder neural network with a encoder, decoder and a bottleneck layer to generatively fill in missing values based on non-linear pattern recognitions in the original data.
 See Lall and Robinson (2022) for an in-depth exploration of the network architecture, including usage of dropout layers to yield variation in imputed datasets for an accurate reflection of uncertainties in data generation.
 The neural network approach of rMIDAS is a state-of-the-art for preserving uncertainty estimates and realistic imputation of missing values at scale.

-<img src="hyperparameter_opt.png" alt="Hyperparameter optimization results" width="550">

-<img src="training_over_time.png" alt="MIDAS training progress over time" width="550">

 M3/M4 models utilize imputed datasets to estimate coefficients.
 This is done through the application of Rubin's rules, where m regression models are estimated for m completed datasets.
 Applications of Rubin's rules are in [step 2 of the multiple imputation scripts](MI_02_hyperparameter_optimization.R) and in [functions.R](functions.R).

 Generate imputed datasets using the scripts before proceeding with the M3/M4 model estimations.

 ### Replication of Findings

-Given the use of multiple imputation, the replication process is more involved than comparable papers.

-The dataset was constructed on a country-year level to isolate the effect of policy interventions, with socioeconomic, political and demographic controls.
-See the codebook for an in-depth description of variables used and their sources.
-See appendix for an exploration of robustness check and complementary models.

 Data is accessed through the structure specified in setup.R.
 The primary data is SBC_policy_response_in_non_democracies_january_2025.dta.
 The data is pre-processed.

 Utilize master.R for individual figure and table replications.
+Follow the descriptions there.